 How does the scheme operate?

-During the coronavirus pandemic, if a Planning and Licensing committee meeting is taking place virtually, those persons who are confirmed as speakers will be invited to join the meeting via the Microsoft Teams app.
+Following the return to “in person” meetings confirmed speakers will be invited and are encouraged to attend in person.
+They will be advised on the arrangements for doing this.
+However, if this is not possible, or nominated speakers do not wish to do so, speakers will be invited to join the meeting via the Microsoft Teams app.
 If you have the Microsoft app on your device, you will be able to join via video, otherwise you can join solely by telephone (audio only).
 You will be contacted by an officer in advance of the meeting to check your device’s capability and to clarify the arrangements for the meeting.

 Before the meeting takes place, all speakers will be asked to email a copy of their written summary or transcript to assist in the production of the committee minutes.

 When the meeting begins, full details of the arrangement for public speaking will be relayed to all those attending, although further details can be found below in the ‘What happens in the meeting’ section of this webpage.